NSHipster/articles/2014-07-21-xctestcase.md

 }
 ~~~

-These methods are useful for creating an objects common to all of the tests for a test case:
+These methods are useful for creating objects common to all of the tests for a test case:

 ~~~{swift}
 var calendar: NSCalendar?